navidrakiyan/cwake-updater-progressbar/README.markdown

 - a generic `Context`
 - the "update URL" from the `VersionCheckStrategy`

-There is one stock implementation of `DownloadStrategy` supplied by the library: `SimpleHttpDownloadStrategy`, which downloads the APK to external storage.
-Presently, it does not clean up the APK, though it will get rid of the old APK before downloading a fresh update.
+There are two stock implementations of `DownloadStrategy` supplied by the library: `SimpleHttpDownloadStrategy`, which downloads the APK to external storage, and `InternalHttpDownloadStrategy`, which downloads the APK to a world-readable file on internal storage.
+Presently, neither clean up the
+APK, though they will get rid of the old APK before downloading a fresh update.

+Ideally, use `InternalHttpDownloadStrategy` only for small APK files or on API Level 11 or higher (where internal and external storage share the same data partition, so space concerns fall away).

 Dependencies
 ------------